 Q. What is the lifespan of a defib unit?

 A. The lifespans of different defib units vary from model to model.
 Most AEDs will be supplied with warranties spanning from 5 to 10 years but the actual life expectancy of most defib units will be 10 years.
 The amount that your defib is used or the conditions that it is exposed to will have an impact on the defibrillators life.

 Q. How do you know which defib unit to go for when they all sound so similar?

 A. Buying a defibrillator can feel like a tough decision.
 It is a product that is still relatively unknown and can be fairly intimidating when researching.

 There are two key things to remember; firstly, who is the proposed user of the defib and will they need training?
 Do your staff already have a higher level of medical training?
-If your staff are not medical professionals then you would want a fully automatic unit over a semi-automatic unit.
-If you feel your staff would be better equipped with some prior knowledge and hands on experience, then training is essential.
+If your staff are not medical professionals then a fully automatic unit would be most appropriate.
+If you feel your staff would be better equipped with some prior knowledge and hands on experience, then training may be beneficial.

-Secondly, if you have no idea what a defibrillator unit is, who would use it, why you would need one, where it should be stored, or anything else defib related then give us a call.
-Our staff are trained and competent people with a whole host of knowledge.
-If you have questions then you are going to the people with the answers.
+Secondly, if you have no idea what a defibrillator unit is, who would use it, why you would need one, where it should be stored, or anything else defib related then please do give us a call.
+Our staff are trained and competent in our product range so can offer a wealth of knowledge to assist you in making a decision.